Michael Wilding: Hollywood

 MGM made an offer for Wilding to appear opposite Greer Garson in The Law and the Lady (1951); the film was not a success.
 He returned to Britain for The Lady with a Lamp (1951), a biopic of Florence Nightingale with Neagle and Wilcox.
 It was popular in Britain, though less so than their earlier collaborations.

 So too was Derby Day (1952), the last Neagle–Wilding collaboration.
 Wilcox tried Wilding with a new star, Margaret Lockwood, in Trent's Last Case (1952), a minor hit.
 In 1952 British exhibitors voted him the fourth most popular star at the local box office.

-In May 1952 Wilding signed a long-term contract with MGM.
-He turned down a role in MGM's Latin Lovers and the studio put him under suspension.
+In May 1952, Wilding signed a long-term contract with MGM.
+He turned down a role in MGM's Latin Lovers, and the studio put him under suspension.

 In Hollywood, Wilding supported Joan Crawford in MGM's Torch Song (1953).
-20th Century Fox borrowed him to play a pharaoh in their big budget spectacular, The Egyptian (1954), which was a box office disappointment.
+20th Century Fox borrowed him to play a pharaoh in its big-budget spectacular, The Egyptian (1954), which was a box-office disappointment.

-At MGM he was Prince Charming to Leslie Caron's Cinderella in The Glass Slipper (1955), and Major John André in The Scarlet Coat (1956).
+At MGM, he was Prince Charming to Leslie Caron's Cinderella in The Glass Slipper (1955), and Major John André in The Scarlet Coat (1956).